IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/2020-06-07-deliveries-dispatching-evolution.md

 ## Level 0.
 Individual Assignment

 Imagine we are the new delivery startup.
-We've just started our business and choose to attract customers by offering low delivery times.
+We've just started our business and decided to attract customers by offering low delivery times.
 We need to get the basics right, so we start with a straightforward dispatching algorithm - when the customer places the order, we assign the closest idle courier to it.

 ![alt text](https://ilyazinkovich-blog-images.s3.eu-central-1.amazonaws.com/2020-06-07-deliveries-dispatching-evolution/level-0.svg?style=centered "Level 0")